Webhawk56/Code_samples/README.md

-# newGittest The Readme file is for instructions on the repository.
+# Sample codes for review in repository